uppsala-makerspace/laser_cutter_guide/docs/lessons/5_your_first_cut_as_controller.md

 - The operator follows the regular procedure for starting the laser and starts the laser
-- When the first starts, the operator says: 'fire'
-- The operator turns off the laser, opens the enclosure and extinguishes the fire

-## Exercise 3: for real

-In the third exercise, you will extinguish the fire

-- The operator follows the regular procedure for starting the laser and starts the laser
-- When the first starts, the operator says: 'fire'
+- The operator will say: 'laser started', 'all is well' and 'laser done'
 - The operator turns off the laser and opens the enclosure
-- You extinguish the fire
+- Take out the material, see if it worked

 ## Exam

-Do exercise 3 without errors.
+Do exercise 2 without errors.